Britney Spears Biopic Flops With Fans, But What Of That Mysterious Sex Tape?

 The Biggest Holes In The Britney Ever After Biopic

-Britney Ever After wasn’t the critical success for which Lifetime was aiming, falling short in many ways, but, for those who missed the biopic, USA Today has laid out the movie’s greatest failings.
+Britney Ever After wasn’t the critical success for which Lifetime was aiming, falling short in many ways, but for those who missed the biopic, USA Today has laid out the movie’s greatest failings.
 It seems the pop diva’s unauthorized biography wasn’t nearly as thoroughly researched or as respectful of Spears’ life as fans had previously been promised, getting much wrong from the intimate details of Britney’s private life to her live concert wardrobes.

-Topping the list of errors, Britney Ever After had Natasha Bassett, who plays Spears in the movie, wearing a denim pantsuit for one of her concerts, but, as fans were quick to point out, the real Britney actually wore a denim dress.
+Topping the list of errors, Britney Ever After had Natasha Bassett, who plays Spears in the movie, wearing a denim pantsuit for one of her concerts, but as fans were quick to point out, the real Britney actually wore a denim dress.

 Even more frustrating for fans and critics of Spears alike was the fact that Britney Ever After has difficulty maintaining a steady pace and even confounds the timeline of Spears’ life.
 For example, one of the frequent time jumps has Spears marrying Jason Allen Alexander, an event which took place in 2004, only moments after events that took place in 2008.